nv-tlabs/cosmos-av-sample-toolkits/README.md

-This repository has been deprecated and is no longer maintained.
+This repository is no longer maintained.
+You can still use it for Cosmos-Transfer1.
 New repo: https://github.com/nv-tlabs/Cosmos-Drive-Dreams

 -----------